jorgeatcabo/jorgesoto-homework-march-23-2021/README.md

     * lowercase, uppercase, numeric, and/or special characters.
 * Input should be validated and at least one character type should be selected.

+Also was considered to enter only numbers in the length of the password.

 After the conditions above are accomplished a password is generated and it is displayed in the page.

 # Website Project Image